sirintra/PMC-PC-training/docs/source/snakemake.rst

 Dependencies between rules
 ============================

 Dependencies between rules are determined by matching input/output file names.
-The order of rules matters here as Snakemake as dependencies are determined top-down.
+The order of rules matters here as Snakemake dependencies are determined top-down.

 From the example code above, the two rules have a dependent relationship where ``step2`` is dependent on ``step1``.
 This is because the output of ``step1`` is an input to ``step2`` rule.